 STEM Innovation Academy of the Oranges Honor Roll criteria are based on a student's minimum numerical grade in all graded courses.
-In order to qualify for High Honor Roll a student must not have a grade lower that 90%.
+In order to qualify for Principal's Honor Roll, a student must not have a grade lower than 95% and a numeric average of 97 or higher.
+High Honor Roll a student must not have a grade lower than 90%.
 Placement on Honor Roll requires a student not having a grade lower than 80%.
 Students must receive a passing grade for any classes taken Pass/Fail for both High Honor Roll and Honor Roll.

-GRADING FOR TRANSFER STUDENTS Marking / Report Card Cycle Dates (Only available online via Parent Portal)
+GRADING FOR TRANSFER STUDENTS

+Marking / Report Card Cycle Dates (Only available online via Parent Portal)